 - Your Hand Covers the Lights When in Use

-- Powered by Razer Chroma with 16.8 million customizable color options - Customize the scroll wheel and Razer logo to fit your mood
+- POWERED BY RAZER CHROMA: 16.8 million customizable color option.
+Customize the scroll wheel and Razer logo

 Ultimately the best mouse for Photoshop will depend on your individual habits and preferences.
 But, if you are a user who enjoys customizing countless macros, while maybe even enjoying some MMO gaming on the side, then the Logitech MX Master Wireless Mouse may be your best option.
 All Mac owners will have to pick between the long-lasting, highly ergonomic Apple Magic Mouse 2 and everyone else’s top consideration, the Razer DeathAdder Elite.
 Both are fantastic mice but feel distinctly different in your hand.
 Razer’s offering is most definitely the most versatile.